tencentyun/intlcloud-documents/product/域名与网站/网站备案/产品简介/备案材料/单位备案_intl.md

-The following materials are needed when an individual is applying for ICP filing:
+The following materials are needed when an organization is applying for ICP filing:
 > **Note:**
 > You only need to have electronic versions (scanned copies or photos) of the following materials.